 Physical Properties of Natural Gas

 Natural gas can be found in a variety of different locations.
-The gas is often found in coal beds, and is also found in both oil fields and natural gas fields.
-Natural gas located in oil fields is often referred to as “associated” while natural gas discovered in a dedicated natural gas field is described as “unassociated.”
-Natural gas is often a byproduct of producing oil, and disposing of unwanted gas historically posed a problem to oil companies.
+It’s often found in coal beds, oil fields and natural gas fields.
+Natural gas located in oil fields is often referred to as “associated”, while natural gas discovered in a dedicated natural gas field is described as “unassociated”.
+It is often a by-product of producing oil.
+Disposing of unwanted gas historically posed a problem to oil companies.
 Because natural gas had to be transferred to end users via pipeline, supplies in remote areas were essentially worthless and were often burned off–a process known as “flaring” that is now illegal in many countries.
 The development of energy infrastructure in recent decades has made it easier to transport and store natural gas produced from oil-related activities, and technological improvements have also facilitated the capture of this resource [see also Commodity Investing: Physical vs. Futures].

 Natural gas maintains a low density, a physical property that makes it difficult to transport via truck or boat in its gaseous form.
 Because transocean pipelines are not practical from a cost perspective, natural gas has historically been a local commodity.
 Whereas oil produced in the Middle East can be shipped around the world, end users of natural gas are generally located in relatively close proximity to the fuel source.

-There are four primary sources of natural gas, including:
+There are four primary sources of natural gas: